 The Survivors' and Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
 The program offers up to 36 months of education benefits.

 These benefits may be used for degree and certificate programs, apprenticeships, and on-the-job training.
 If you are a spouse, you may take a correspondence course.

 To be eligible, you must be the son, daughter or spouse of:

 - A veteran who died or is permanently and totally disabled as the result of a service-connected disability

-- A veteran who died from any cause while they had a VA recognized service-connected disability.
+- A veteran who died from any cause while having a VA-recognized service-connected disability

 - A service member missing in action or captured in the line of duty

-- A service member whom VA determines has a service-connected permanent and total disability and at the time of determination is a military member who is hospitalized or receiving outpatient medical care, services, or treatment; and is likely to be discharged or released from service for this service-connected disability.
+- A service member who VA determines has a service-connected permanent and total disability and at the time of determination is a military member who is hospitalized or receiving outpatient medical care, services or treatment; and is likely to be discharged or released from service for this service-connected disability

 DEA Rules for Children